defold/defold.github.io/manuals/ads.md

 layout: manual
 language: en
 github: https://github.com/defold/doc
+toc: ["Ads","Formats","Banner ads","Interstitial ads","Rewarded ads","Ad networks","How to integrate ads in your game","Combining ads and in-app purchases","Learn more"]
 title: Showing ads in Defold
 brief: Showing various kinds of ads is a common way to monetize web and mobile games.
 This manual shows a number of ways to monetize your game using ads.
 ---